 What is Gastric Bypass Procedure & How Does it Work?

 Gastric bypass surgery came to be after many attempts to help patients lose weight through surgical means.
 In 1954, A.J.
 Kremen introduced the world to jejunoileal bypass surgery.
 The revolutionary bariatric technique sought to restrict the number of calories the patient could absorb through digestion.
 The patient’s stomach was rerouted to a portion of the intestine.
-This diversion restricted the number of calories and amount of nutrients the patient could consume, which was intended to result in rapid weight loss.
+This diversion restricted the number of calories and amount of nutrients the patient could consume, which was intended to result in easy weight loss.

 The problem with the jejunoileal bypass was that patients who underwent this experimental surgery ended up with nutritional deficiencies.
 The diversion to the intestine ended up being too severe, and the outcomes of the surgery were less than favorable.